AttNS: Attention-Inspired Numerical Solving For Limited Data Scenarios: Experiments

-In this section, we consider two perspectives to verify the effectiveness of AttSolver: (1) on different numerical solvers and (2) different differential equation benchmarks.
-Specifically, since AttSolver is an AI-enhanced method for numerical solvers, we use many commonly used forward numerical solvers as backbones to evaluate the enhancement achieved by AttSolver, including the Euler method, Improved Euler method, 3rd and 4th order Runge-Kutta methods (see Appendix \ref{appendix:details} for details.).
-On the other hand, to demonstrate that AttSolver is competent for complex differential equations, we further experiment on two chaotic dynamical systems on the 4th order Runge-Kutta method, i.e., k-link pendulum and elastic pendulum.
+In this section, we consider two perspectives to verify the effectiveness of the proposed AttNS: (1) on different numerical solvers and (2) different differential equation benchmarks.
+Specifically, since AttNS is one of AHS, we use many commonly used forward numerical solvers as backbones to evaluate the enhancement achieved by AttNS, including the Euler method, Improved Euler method, 3rd and 4th order Runge-Kutta methods (see Appendix for details).
+On the other hand, to demonstrate that AttNS is competent for complex differential equations, we further experiment on two chaotic dynamical systems on the 4th order Runge-Kutta method, i.e., k-link pendulum and elastic pendulum.
 For all experiments in this section, for fair comparisons, we follow the settings in \cite{huang2022accelerating,Chen2020Symplectic} for all generations of initial conditions and metrics.
-We elaborate on the rationale of choosing comparison methods in Appendix \ref{appendix:details}.
+In this section, we consider AttNS, AttNS-m, NeurVec~\cite{huang2023fast}, CSM~\cite{dresdner2022learning} and FSNet~\cite{xu2023} as the baselines of AHS.